5T33Z0/OC-Little-Translated/03. Enabling Features/Xtra: Enabling XCPM on Ivy Bridge CPUs/README.md

 So that's exactly what we are going to do: re-enable `XPCM` with a kernel patch and a modified Hotpatch (***SSDT-PM,aml*** or ***SSDT-PLUG.aml***) to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).

+**NOTE**: I developed and tested this guide using a Laptop.
+If you're on a desktop you have to use a different System Definition – iMac13,1 for Ivy Bridge and 14,1 for Haswell, I guess.

 ### Compatibility: macOS Catalina (10.15.5+) to Big Sur (11.3 beta)

 #### Requirements:

 * 3rd gen Intel CPU (codename **Ivy Bridge**)
 * Tools: Terminal, ssdtPRGEN, SSDTTime, Plist Editor, MaciASL (optional), IORegistryExplorer (optional), CPUFriendFriend (optional)
-* SMBIOS that supports Ivy Bridge CPUs (like MacBookPro9,x or 10,x)
+* SMBIOS that supports Ivy Bridge CPUs (like MacBookPro9,x or 10,x for Laptops and iMac13,1 for Desktops)

 #### How-To:

-1. Enable XCPM for Ivy Bridge:
+1. Enable `XCPM` for Ivy Bridge:
 	* Add the Kernel Patch inside of "XCPM_IvyBridge.plist" to your `config.plist`
 	* Enable `AppleXcpmExtraMsrs` under Kernel > Quirks.
 	* Save.